 According to Cyndi Wiley, digital accessibility coordinator for Iowa State University’s Information Technology Services, “Students who are deaf or hard of hearing, have low vision or are blind, those with learning disorders, . . . [and] students with mental illnesses or various other challenges, have been put on the backburner ‘en masse,’ as instructors scramble to transfer two months’ worth of teaching content to a digital format.”

-Asynchronous video tools require careful planning and preparation but yield great benefits for both students and instructors.
+Asynchronous learning tools require careful planning and preparation but yield great benefits for both students and instructors.
 Some benefits include flexibility, convenience, and accessibility.

-A tool that simple and easy to use for asynchronous videos is GoReact.
+A tool that simple and easy to use for asynchronous learning is GoReact.
 With just a smartphone or webcam, students can capture videos of their skills.
-With GoReact, instructors can give time-coded feedback on student videos through text, audio, or video comments.
+Instructors can also give time-coded feedback on student videos through text, audio, or video comments.
 And assignments can be graded at any time—even if students are hours or states away.
 And because of GoReact’s LMS integration, students seamlessly complete assignments in the LMS without even realizing they are using a separate tool.

 Asynchronous tools often can provide more accessible and equitable features for students.
 For example, an asynchronous tool like GoReact is one hundred percent private and secure, FERPA, COPPA, and HIPAA compliant, and VPAT/508 & WCAG 2.1 compliant.

-Relying solely on asynchronous video tools isn’t the answer.
-The best practices for online learning show that including both synchronous and asynchronous video tools is the key to an engaging online experience.
+Relying solely on an asynchronous learning tool isn’t the answer either.
+The best practices for online learning show that including both synchronous and asynchronous learning tools is the key to an engaging online experience.

 If your students aren’t familiar with the technical aspects of your chosen tools, lectures may not be as impactful.
 But if you take the time to acquaint your students with the synchronous and asynchronous tools you’ll be using, they’ll be ready to learn—rather than overwhelmed.